vertica/VerticaPy/CONTRIBUTING.md

 You can define any new vDataFrame method inside these modules depending on the nature of the method.
 The same applies to vColumns.
 You can use any of the developed classes to inherit properties.

-When defining a function, you should mention the 'type' hints for every variable.
+When defining a function, you should specify the 'type' hints for every variable:

-For variables of multiple types, use the Union operator.
+- For variables of multiple types, use the Union operator.
-For variables that are optional, use Optional operator.
+- For variables that are optional, use the Optional operator.
-And for variables that require literal input, use Literal operator.
+- For variables that require literal input, use the Literal operator.

-Examples of such hints are all over the code.
-Please have a look at the rest of code if you want to get examples.
+There are examples of such hints throughout the code.

 <p align="center">